 The White Eagle is the national coat of arms of Poland, and when the table is upside down these 4 legs look like 4 eagle heads.

 I’m very pleased with how this table turned out.
-It looks lighter but it’s still well balanced.
+It looks light but it’s still well-balanced.